Beaches in Orange County close to Anaheim

 At the turn of the 19th century, Dana Point was the only major harbor between San Diego and Santa Barbara.
 Now the harbor features a modern marina with boats offering whale watching cruises from November through March.
 Along with its beaches, the harbor also offers restaurant dining with a harbor view and gift shops.

-Bolsa Chica State Beach and Ecological Reserve and Huntington City Beach
+Bolsa Chica State Beach and Huntington Beach

 Soft sand, bonfire pits, beautiful sunsets, surfers—Huntington Beach beaches have been synonymous with surfing and California beach culture since Duke Kahanamoku —the Father of Surfing — first surfed the HB Pier in the early twentieth century.
 Huntington City Beach offers bike paths, surfing, volleyball.
 Bolsa Chica features bike paths, camping, hiking and surfing.